 A core mission of OVS is to provide compensation to innocent victims of crime for their out-of-pocket losses associated with the crime.
 This compensation, which in New York is broad and comprehensive, particularly in the area of long-term medical benefits, provides some financial relief to victims, who often suffer long-term financial loss in addition to the harm caused by the crime itself.
 For more information on the compensation OVS can provide and to obtain an application for compensation, please review: A Guide to Crime Victim Compensation in New York State, Frequently Asked Questions, and our Claim Application and Instructions.

 Victim Assistance Programs

 OVS has a very active grants program that supports nearly 200 Victim Assistance Programs across the State.
 OVS-funded victim services are accessible to citizens of every county in the State.
-The Victim Assistance Programs funded by OVS that can meet your needs and/or which are located near you can be identified by searching Locate a Program Near You.
+The Victim Assistance Programs funded by OVS that can meet your needs and/or which are located near you can be identified through OVS Resource Connect [link coming soon].

 Rights of Crime Victims

 New York State has an entire article of law dedicated to serving the interests of crime victims.
 The Fair Treatment Standards for Crime Victims is contained within Article 23 of the Executive Law.
 The purpose of that act is to ensure that the State’s criminal justice system has appropriate standards for the treatment of innocent victims of crime.
 Much of the information contained in Article 23 is explained in OVS’s Rights of Crime Victims in New York State pamphlet which is designed to be an important resource for those who are facing the challenges associated with being a crime victim; it is an excellent source of information on victims’ rights relating to judicial proceedings, victim impact statements, restitution and much more.

 Other Government Agencies to Help You